Reducing Primary Cesareans

 Preparing for Change

 Documents here will help you prepare your team for change.
-These include background documents on how to make the case for change, details about the bundles that you will be implementing, how to think about staffing for change, and sample policies that support the change bundles.
+These include background documents on how to make the case for change, details about the bundles that you will be implementing, how to think about staffing for change, a checklist to evaluate your readiness to implement the bundle, examples of charters, and sample policies that support the change bundles.

 The Case for Change